 This perspective is highly empowering.

-It’s OK and even recommended to think from long-term perspectives, to be brave and trust in a brighter future by trying to create it.
+It’s OK and even recommended to think from the long-term perspectives, to be brave and trust in a brighter future by trying to create it.
 All the changes start with lunatics and blurry dreams.

 I will close this writing with one short post, to boost morale even further.
 Stripe founder, Patrick Collison, wrote this inspiring short article on magnificent projects that were built really fast.